SAP-samples/teched2023-AD266/exercises/ex1/README.md

 ## Summary

-You've now successfully added the SuccessFactors Goal Plan Service to your project.
+You've now successfully added the SuccessFactors Goal Plan Service to your CAP project and configured a new destination in the `application.yaml`.

 Continue to - [Exercise 2 - Understand the existing Project setup](../ex2/README.md)